Azure/retail-ai-enhanced-search/docs/02_Solution_Quickstart.md

 ![ContainerAppSubnet](../media/02_ContainerApp.PNG)

-Finally you will be taken to the Review+Create page
+Finally you will be taken to the Review+Create

 ### Production Environment